-- 1. Establish an intentional and consistent framework for the District to protect the conservation values and ecosystem services for which public investment has been made; and - 2.
-Ensure a sound record that documents the District's careful administration of its land conservation program.
+- 1. Establish an intentional and consistent framework for the District to protect the conservation values and ecosystem services for which public investment has been made; - 2.
+Ensure a sound record that documents the District's careful administration of its land conservation program; and - 3.
+Foster a common understanding of the expected behaviors of the District and the fee owner of a property.

-Staff expanded and refined the framework following discussion at the November 16, 2017 Policy and Planning Committee Meeting.
+Staff expanded and refined the framework following discussion at the November 16, 2017 Policy and Planning Committee Meeting and the December 14, 2017 Board of Managers meeting.